r-aguilera/mrpt_sensors/README.md

         (default: '"4800"')

     'raw_dump_file':
-        If not empty, raw GNNS data will be dumped to this file.
+        If not empty, raw GNSS data will be dumped to this file.
         (default: '""')

     'novatel_imu_orientation':